ibexa/documentation-developer/docs/guide/content_management.md

 - Hidden
 - Hidden by superior

-All Locations are Visible by default.
+All Locations are visible by default.
 If a Location is made invisible manually, its status is set to Hidden.
 All Locations under it will change status to Hidden by superior.

 From the visitor's perspective a Location behaves the same whether its status is Hidden or Hidden by superior – it will be unavailable on the front page.
 The difference is that a Location Hidden by superior cannot be revealed manually.
-It will only become visible once all of its ancestor Locations are made Visible again.
+It will only become visible once all of its ancestor Locations are made visible again.

 A Hidden by superior status does not override a Hidden status.
-This means that if a Location is Hidden manually and later one of its ancestors is Hidden as well, the first Location's status does not change – it remains Hidden (not Hidden by superior).
+This means that if a Location is Hidden manually and later one of its ancestors is hidden as well, the first Location's status does not change – it remains Hidden (not Hidden by superior).
-If the ancestor Location is made visible again, the first Location still remains Hidden.
+If the ancestor Location is made visible again, the first Location still remains hidden.

 The way visibility works can be illustrated using the following scenarios: